Acupuncture for Menstrual Cramps

 - Refrain from consuming large amounts of caffeine and salty foods.

 - Stay away from tobacco and alcohol.

-- Have a massage of your lower back and abdomen.
+- Get a massage on your lower back and abdomen.

 - Exercise regularly

 Beyond Wellness in Charlotte, NC has been efficiently treating menstrual cramping and other irregularities for over the years.

 Whether it is howling pain or all other irritations, acupuncture soothes the flow of blood in the body to reduce premenstrual syndrome.
 We are here to help you.